Equetro sustained-release capsules

 - Use Equetro sustained-release capsules with caution in the ELDERLY; they may be more sensitive to its effects, especially low blood sodium levels.

 - Equetro sustained-release capsules should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Equetro sustained-release capsules has been shown to cause harm to the fetus.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Equetro sustained-release capsules while pregnant.
-Equetro sustained-release capsules is found in breast milk.
+Equetro sustained-release capsules are found in breast milk.
 Do not breast-feed while taking Equetro sustained-release capsules.